Adapting Dijkstra for Buffers and Unlimited Transfers: Experiments

 The unrestricted transfer graphs for both networks were constructed following the methodology described in~\cite{baum2019ultra}.
 Road graphs, including pedestrian zones and staircases, were extracted from OpenStreetMap.\footnote{\url{https://download.geofabrik.de/}} Walking was used as the transfer mode with a constant speed of 4.5~km/h.
 The transfer graph was connected to the public transit network by matching stops to their nearest vertices in the road graph, with vertices of degree one or two contracted unless they coincided with stops.

 Importantly, these two datasets exhibit different characteristics with respect to buffer times.
 The London network has no buffer times: all stops have $\beta(v) = 0$.
 This allows us to compare all algorithms, including TD-Dijkstra with dominated connection filtering.
-The Switzerland network has buffer times at 12,847 stops (51\% of all stops), with values ranging from 1 to 10 minutes.
+The Switzerland network has buffer times at 12,847 stops (51\% of all stops), drawn from same-stop entries in the SBB / Open Data CH GTFS \texttt{transfers.txt}; most values fall between 1 and 10 minutes.
 Since dominated connection filtering breaks down with buffer times, we exclude TD-Dijkstra and TTN variants from the Switzerland evaluation and compare only algorithms that correctly handle buffer times: MR, TAD, and ULTRA-CSA.